WorldHealthOrganization/app/server/terraform/README.md

 - Billing Account User
 - Project Creator

-### Create or update a GCP project
+### Create / update GCP project

-The `apply` can be used to both create or update the server config.
+The `apply` can be used to both create and update the server config.

 ```sh
 # setup